jake-low/xpath-cli/README.md

+# xpath-cli

-`xpath` is a command line utility to evaluate [XPath] expressions on XML or HTML documents.
-It is a small wrapper around the [libxml2] library.
+This is a command line tool called `xpath` which evaluates [XPath] expressions on XML or HTML documents.
+It is a small wrapper around the excellent [libxml2] library.

 ## Example